KurtDeGreeff/virtualdjscrobbler/trunk/src/main/resources/Readme.txt

 10 Changelog
 ------------
 0.3:
-	* ...
+	* Fixed bug with program getting stuck in loop if a song had played for 6minutes so it should autoscrobble.
+	* Rewrote how the tracklist file is read to make it more efficient.
-	* Added check for updates option
+	* Added check for updates options
 	* Added Changelog to Readme

 0.2: